-Ralph E. Eberhart Experience as Chairman and President of the Armed Forces Benefit Association provides insight into challenges associated with managing complex organizations and holding management accountable for company performance.
+Ralph E. Eberhart

+- .
+Experience as Chairman and President of the Armed Forces Benefit Association provides - insight into challenges associated with managing complex organizations and holding management accountable for company performance.

 Expertise in the defense industry due to 36 years of experience in the U.S. Air Force and senior positions in the U.S. military, including assignment as Commander-in-Chief North American Aerospace Defense Command and U.S. Northern Command.

-Maurice A. Gauthier Chief Executive Officer and President of VSE; experience as Vice President and General Manager of Computer Sciences Corporation provides insight into challenges associated with managing complex organizations and with holding management accountable for performance.
+Maurice A. Gauthier

+- Chief Executive Officer and President of VSE; experience as Vice President and General Manager of Computer Sciences Corporation provides insight into challenges associated - with managing complex organizations and with holding management accountable for performance.

 Familiarity with core customer due to 28 years as an officer in the United States Navy.

+John C. Harvey

+- Expertise in the defense industry due to 38 years of experience in the U.S. Navy and senior positions in the U.S. military, including serving as Commander, U.S. Fleet Forces - Command from 2009 to 2012 and as the Chief of Naval Personnel from 2005 to 2009.
+Holds a Master's Degree in Public Administration from the John F. Kennedy School of Government, Harvard University.

-Clifford M. Kendall Expertise in public company accounting, disclosure and financial system management due to roles as Chairman and Chief Executive Officer of Computer Data Systems from 1970 to 1991 and Chairman until 1997.
+Clifford M. Kendall

+- .
+Expertise in public company accounting, disclosure and financial system management - due to roles as Chairman and Chief Executive Officer of Computer Data Systems from 1970 to 1991 and Chairman until 1997.

 Experience as a private investor provides insight into the enhancement of stockholder value.

-Calvin S. Koonce Experience as President of Koonce Securities, Inc., a registered securities broker-dealer provides insight into the enhancement of stockholder value.
-Familiarity with the core strategy and operations of VSE due to 20 years as a Board member.
-James F. Lafond Experienced in business management, public company accounting, financial disclosure and financial systems oversight gained from his experience as Area Managing Partner for Greater Washington at PricewaterhouseCoopers LLP (PwC).
+Calvin S. Koonce

+- .
+Experience as sole member of Koonce Securities, LLC, a registered securities broker- - dealer provides insight into the enhancement of stockholder value.

+Familiarity with the core strategy and operations of VSE due to over 22 years as a Board member.

+James F. Lafond

+- Experienced in business management, public company accounting, financial disclosure and financial systems oversight gained from his experience as Area Managing Partner - for Greater Washington at PricewaterhouseCoopers LLP (PwC).

 Expertise in risk management processes given his experience as Area Managing Partner for PwC and serving as an engagement partner for entities involved in many businesses, including manufacturing companies and financial institutions.

+John E. 'Jack'

+- .
+Demonstrated leadership capabilities in guiding large complex organizations through - Potter challenging business environments.

+Possesses vast knowledge of supply chain dynamics in areas of interest to VSE.

+Jack C.Stultz

-David M. Osnos Familiarity with the strategy and operations of VSE due to 45 years as a Board member.
-More than 50 years of legal practice in securities, real estate and tax and provides corporate legal knowledge and expertise in the negotiation, documentation and closing of corporate transactions.
-Jack C. Stultz Experience as the Commanding General for the U.S. Army Reserve command provides insight into the needs and requirement of our customers, as well as the trends that will shape and influence our customers into the future.
+- .
+Experience as the Commanding General for the U.S. Army Reserve command provides - · insight into the needs and requirement of our customers, as well as the trends that will - · shape and influence our customers into the future.

 More than 38 years of experience in the U.S. Army provides keen insight on the past, present and future of the U.S. Defense Industry.

-More than 28 years of private industry experience provides a balanced background of significant government and industry leadership positions.
-Bonnie K. Wachtel Experience as Supervisory Control Principal and Director of Wachtel & Co., Inc. provides management experience in financial systems, people and processes.
+More than 29 years of private industry experience provides a balanced background of significant government and industry leadership positions.

+Bonnie K. Wachtel

+- .
+Experience as Supervisory Control Principal and Director of Wachtel & Co., Inc. provides - management experience in financial systems, people and processes.

 Service on the Listing Qualifications Panel of NASDAQ and holding of Chartered Financial Analyst certification provides expertise in the functioning of capital markets and insight into the enhancement of stockholder value.

+Concluding a 47-year term on the VSE Board, David M. Osnos is retiring effective May 5, 2015 and therefore will not be listed as a nominee